Showing posts with label gatlinburg. Show all posts

 Bears of Cherokee, NC

-We crossed the mountain and stopped several times to take pictures of the smokey clouds lying on them.
-We stopped for breakfast at Cracker Barrel in Pigeon Forge.
+We crossed the mountain several times to take pictures of the smokey clouds on it.
+Then, we stopped for breakfast at Cracker Barrel in Pigeon Forge.

 We went shopping at the Tanger Outlet Mall.
-Bought two bras and two panties at Victoria's Secret and one bra at Pink.
-We stopped at several other stores: Disney, Nike, Under Armer, just to name a few.
+We bought two bras and two panties at Victoria's Secret and one bra at Pink.
+We also stopped at several other stores, including Disney, Nike, and Under Armour.

 The Christmas Place

-We rode to the Old Mill Farm-House where I bought my son several different herbs packages, a bag of stone ground yellow cornmeal, and olive oil.
+We rode to the Old Mill Farm House, where I bought my son several different herb packages, a bag of stone-ground yellow cornmeal, and olive oil.

 We ate Taco Bell for lunch.

-We checked into Apple Valley Inn a little after 4 PM unloaded the car and filled the fridge with our snacks.
+We checked into Apple Valley Inn a little after 4 P.M., unloaded the car, and filled the fridge with snacks.

 Spent the rest of the day watching TV and resting.

-We ate breakfast at McDonald's I ordered Muffins and sausage.
+We ate breakfast at McDonald's, and I ordered muffins and sausage.

 We rode to Pigeon Forge's Visitor Center and bought all-day tickets to ride the trolley.